CocoTheOwner/Decree/README.md

   mainCommandNameHere:
     aliases: [ cmmd, cmd, cd ]
 ```
-Note that these must be the same as used in the main @Decree in your main command class (`MainCommandClass`)
+Note that these must be the same as used in the main @Decree in your main command class (`MainCommandClass`).
+You can add multiple of these, after which you would add multiple root (main) @Decree annotated classes to the root registry.

 Then, in the main plugin class,
 ```java